Leads cool off while the team is busy elsewhere

 A missed call, web form, or after-hours message sits too long because the next step still depends on someone checking the inbox at the right time.

-Prefer proof before booking?
+Prefer proof or a practical guide before booking?

 What we automate